High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes

 \subsection{Contributions}

-We extend the effective dynamics framework \cite{benarous2024high} to derive the limiting dynamics of SGD with Polyak momentum (SGD-M) and of SGD with adaptive step-sizes.
-For a fixed step-size in the critical scaling regime, the limiting dynamics of SGD-M accentuates the emergent “population corrector” observed in online SGD, potentially steering the dynamics further away from the population gradient.
+We extend the framework of \cite{benarous2024high} to derive the high-dimensional limiting dynamics of SGD with Polyak momentum (SGD-M) and of SGD with adaptive step-sizes.
+We find that the critical step-size scalings are the same between these dynamics.
+Furthermore, we find that in the critical step-size regime, SGD-M amplifies the high-dimensional effects as compared to SGD, potentially steering the dynamics even further from the population gradient.
+More precisely, for any sequence of step-sizes in the critical scaling regime, the effective dynamics of SGD-M accentuates the aforementioned emergent “population corrector” observed in online SGD.
 However, for any given step-size of SGD-M, there exists a corresponding step-size for online SGD that yields the same effective dynamics, up to a time rescaling, establishing an equivalence between the algorithms.
-Furthermore, in our examples, we compare the evolution of SGD-M with that of a variant of online SGD equipped with a simple adaptive step-size that reduces to unit norm gradients \cite{mikolov2012statistical, pascanu2013difficulty}; we refer to this variant as ``SGD-U'' in subsequent sections.

-While our results are broadly applicable, we illustrate them on two canonical problems in high dimensional inference: spiked tensor PCA \cite{johnstone2001distribution, peche2006largest, montanari2014statistical} and single index models \cite{bishop2006pattern, hastie2009elements, barbier2019optimal}.
-In both settings, we confirm that in the critical scaling regime, SGD-M can at best replicate the behaviour of online SGD.
-By contrast, we demonstrate a substantial difference between online SGD and SGD-U: the latter exhibits dynamics that converge to superior fixed points (i.e. closer to the population minimum) and significantly broadens the range of admissible step-sizes that ensure convergence to these solutions.
+In contrast, we find that training can be improved by incorporating pre-conditioning.
+To this end, we make use of our framework to compare SGD-M with a version of online SGD equipped with a simple adaptive step-size that restricts the gradients to have unit norm \cite{mikolov2012statistical, pascanu2013difficulty}; we refer to this variant as ``SGD-U'' in subsequent sections.
+We prove, in two popular classes of learning tasks, that the SGD-U can exhibit dynamics with not only superior fixed points (i.e. closer to the population minimum) but can significantly broaden the range of admissible step-sizes that ensure convergence to these solutions.
 The admissibility of larger step-sizes that maintain stable dynamics and yield high-quality solutions provides a rigourous demonstration of how preconditioners can mitigate high-dimensional effects and empirical phenomena such as exploding or vanishing gradients.
-Thus, our framework offers theoretical justification for the empirical motivations underlying the design of early preconditioners.
+Thus, our framework offers rigorous justification for the empirical motivations underlying the design of early preconditioners.